 - Via the remote control

 - Using the door lock

 - In cars with Comfort Access, via the door handles on the driver's and passenger's sides

-The anti-theft system is also operated at the same time.
-It prevents the doors from being unlocked using the lock buttons or door handles.
 The remote control can also be used to switch on/off the welcome lamps and interior lamps.
-The alarm system is also activated or deactivated, page 34.
+The alarm system is also activated or deactivated, page 31.

 Operating from inside